About This Site

 Between them, with the added help of Wiltshire-born Grandmother Thelma, I was given a much-valued insight into Whitby's life' through the years and the history of many of the Whitby Paylor families.
 It was fascinating, and I never tired of visiting and listening to their stories.

-Over the years, members of my large family involved themselves in various employment activities such as wholesale fruit and veg, retail fruit and veg outlets, scrap metal, ‘pleasure arcades’ (amusements), jet jewellery making and retail outlets.
+Over the years, members of my large family have engaged in various employment activities, such as wholesale fruit and vegetable sales, retail fruit and vegetable outlets, scrap metal, ‘pleasure arcades' (amusements), jet jewellery making, and retail outlets.

 To this day, many people remember my Dad or Grandad and will have a story or two to tell me, usually whilst in one of Whitby's many pubs!